WebView is Finally Coming to SwiftUI

 What This Means for WebViewKit

-With these powerful, native features coming to SwiftUI, my project is no longer needed.
-I will freeze it, convert it to a public archive, and remove it sometimes in the future.
+With these native tools coming to SwiftUI, my WebViewKit project is no longer needed, except for polyfill porposes.
+I will keep it alive, but it will most probably not change much in the future.

 Discussions & More